Historic "Declaration of Independence" Engraving by publisher John Binns as a small poster

 Historical Background

-"Binns's response to Tyler's success was to dedicate his work to the people of the United States.
-He sent a proof of the print to Jefferson in 1819 soliciting comments.
-[The text of his letter to Jefferson.] "[T]he dedication to the people is peculiarly appropriate," Jefferson wrote, "for it is their work, and particularly entitled to my approbation with whom it has ever been a principle to consider individuals as nothing in the scale of the nation."
-Jefferson added that the print's "great value will be in it's exactness as a fac-simile to the original paper," a comment that foreshadowed Binns's next struggle.
+In response to Tyler’s success, Binns dedicated his work to the people of the United States.
+In 1819, he sent Jefferson a proof of his print and asked for feedback.
+Jefferson replied, saying, "the dedication to the people is peculiarly appropriate, for it is their work, and particularly entitled to my approbation with whom it has ever been a principle to consider individuals as nothing in the scale of the nation."
+He also noted that the print's "great value will be in its exactness as a fac-simile to the original paper," hinting at the challenges Binns would soon face.

 More about the historical background of the Binns Engraving here.